Speak to any traveller and New Zealand will always be on their list of top places to visit in the world.

-New Zealand.
 Home to the Second Best Region in the world to visit.
-Taranaki.

 Taranaki.
 New Zealand.
-The second Best region in the World.
+The Second Best Region in The World (Don’t believe me?
+Check out the video!)

 This post contains affiliate links.
 They cost you nothing but we make a small commission.

-And is it?
 Well, I think it should have been up there in the number one spot, but then again I’m biased.
-After emigrating to New Zealand my family have lived in Taranaki for almost a decade.
+After emigrating to New Zealand my family and I have lived in Taranaki for almost a decade.

 In the world.
 In the world.
 That’s a pretty big label.
 A lot to live up.